JohnnyOak85/JohnnyOak85/README.md

 -   👷 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

--   :seedling: Currently learning :jp: Japanese.
+-   :seedling: Currently learning :jp: Japanese and 🇪🇸 Spanish.

 -   :robot: Currently researching how to imbue ChatGPT into [Artemis](https://github.com/JohnnyOak85/artemis).